 Cheese is an excellent source of milk proteins with a high content of calcium and vitamin B12.
 It also contains sodium, so be careful when buying cheese as it is always good to check the nutrition label.

 When kale meets cheese, it is a delicious, nutritious, and rich gourmet dish.
 Kale is a member of the cabbage family.
 There are many different types of kale.
 The most common you might find in your local supermarket is the type that is green in color and with a curly shape.
 Just like this one!

 Trimming is necessary for kale.
-The stem and center are tough – stem a bit more than the vein.
-The vein is too chewy and the stem is tough to chew and cook.
+The stem and center are tough – the stem is a bit more than the vein.
+The vein is too chewy, and the stem is tough to chew and cook.
 So remove them before cooking or eating.